anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 ```

 ## Compiling Kernel Modules
+As mentioned before, pwnkernel makes the process of compiling new kernel modules very simple.
+Just move your kernel module source code to the 'src/' directory within pwnkernel.
+Make sure you update the makefile within the same 'src/' directory, as this is what is used to compile your kernel module.

+See the below makefile for reference.

 {{< code language="makefile" title="Makefile" id="1" expand="Show" collapse="Hide" isCollapsed="false" >}}
 # add more modules here!
 obj-m = challenge.o